 Use packing cubes

 This is a pro move that many people don’t realize or even think about, but packing cubes will change your life.
-Not only do they help with organization, but they’re an essential part of a modular packing system.
+Not only do they help with organization, but they’re an essential part of a modular packing system and making all your shit fit in your new minimal bag.
 Typically I use two packing cubes that limit what clothes I can bring; whatever fits in the packing cubes is what gets to come on the trip.
-This gives me a bit extra room for those pesky miscellaneous items that I still need to bring (electronics, shoes, toiletries, etc.).
+This gives me a bit of extra room for those pesky miscellaneous items that I still need to bring (electronics, shoes, toiletries, etc.).
 Not only that but whenever I open my backpack, I don’t have clothes billowing out of my bag and spilling all over the floor.
 Get a few packing cubes of all sizes so you can mix and match as needed.

 So there you have it, a primer on minimalist travel.
 It’s definitely not for everyone, but I’ve found that the freedom and myriad of benefits are absolutely worth it.
 If you’re ready to take the plunge, check out my minimalist, ultralight packing guide to get started.